selkirks/thoughts-roles-patrols/README.md

 ## Downloads
 Note: These are developer builds and are not guaranteed to work!
-We do not give support to developer builds!
 - [Nightly Link](https://nightly.link/Chinch-Bug/clangen-genemod/workflows/build/modded)

 ## Running from source